What does ‘Personal Use’ or ‘Commercial Use’ on an SVG file mean to crafters?

 First, I’m NOT a lawyer.

 This post pertains to how I run my blog here at We Can Make That, and how I protect my SVG designs in my shop.
-(I’ve been a designer since the 90s and this is how how I have always treated my designs.)
+(I’ve been a designer since the 90s and this is how I have always treated mine and other designs.)

 The great thing is, as an entrepreneur, we get to make a lot of our rules for our business.
 But, as a freelance graphic designer since 1997, I appreciate the fact that there ARE laws to protect my designs.~Chelly Onts